bu-bioinfo-comp-workshops/bu-bioinfo-comp-workshops.github.io/workshops/workshop_2/workshop_2_introduction_slides.md

 ## Problem Statement

-- Download a large ancient genome FASTA file from a public database.
+- Download a large genome FASTA file from a public database.
 - Adapt your code to efficiently process large files.
 - Submit your analysis as a job to the compute cluster (qsub).
 - Summarize your findings for your PI.